-Benjamin Wallfisch is new to CBMF this year as festival music director and will be at the helm of four symphony events.
-Born in London in 1979, he is a young, internationally acclaimed musician and an Emmy, Ivor Novello and multiple World Soundtrack Award-nominated composer and conductor.
-Currently, Wallfisch is associate composer of the Orchestra of St. John's and has received more than 50 commissions from organizations around the world and has worked extensively in the movie industry, both scoring and conducting 37 films to date.
+Now in his second year as CBMF's music director, Benjamin Wallfisch is a young, internationally acclaimed musician and an Emmy, Ivor Novello and multiple World Soundtrack Award-nominated composer and conductor.
+He is associate composer of the Orchestra of St. John's, has received more than 50 commissions from organizations around the world and has worked extensively in the movie industry, both scoring and conducting 42 films to date.

 Schedule & Tickets